A Theory of Dichotomous Valuation with Applications to Variable Selection: Introduction

-We organize the remainder of the paper as follows.
-Section 2 formulates the essential ideas of dichotomized marginal effect and relate them to the Shapley value and the Banzhaf value.
-Next, Section 3 analyzes the difference, called \textit{endowment bias}, between the expectations of marginal gain and marginal loss.
-In this section, a weighted unbiased solution is proposed.
-After that, Section 4 discusses how to implement basic ideas with a sequential algorithm.
-In Section 5, we compare the simulation performance of our four new solutions with seven other variable selection methods.
-In Section 6, we relate this framework to several other topics in economics, political science, and statistics; we also suggest a few directions to extend the framework.
-Our exposition is self-contained, and the proofs are in the Appendix.
+We organize the remainder of the paper as follows: Section 2 formulates the essential ideas of dichotomized marginal effect and relates them to the Shapley value and the Banzhaf value.
+Section 3 analyzes the difference, called \textit{endowment bias}, between the expectations of marginal gain and marginal loss.
+This section also proposes three unbiased solutions.
+Section 4 discusses how to implement the basic ideas with a sequential algorithm and how to modify the algorithm to select the right features.
+In Section 5, we compare the simulation performance of our four new solutions with eight other variable selection methods.
+We also study the accuracy of the new methods in situations with correlated covariates, correlated residuals, or large sample sizes.
+Finally, in Section 6, we relate this framework to several other topics in economics, political science, and statistics.
+We also suggest a few directions extend the framework.
+Our exposition is self-contained, and the proofs are in the Supplemental Appendix.

-\section{EVALUATION OF CANDIDATE PREDICTORS}
+\section{Evaluation of Candidate Predictors}

 Before our formal discussions, we introduce a few notations.
 Let $\mathbb{N} = \{1, 2,\cdots,n\}$ denote the set of all candidate variables, indexed as $1,2,..., n$.
-For any $T\subseteq \mathbb{N}$, let $v(T)\in R$ be a performance measure or performance function when we model the data using the variables in $T$.
+For any $T\subseteq \mathbb{N}$, let $v(T)$ be a performance measure or performance function when we model the data using the variables in $T$.
 In particular, for the empty set $\emptyset$, $v(\emptyset)$ is the performance when the model does not involve any variables from $\mathbb{N}$.
 We use ``$\setminus$" for set subtraction and ``$\cup$" for set union.
-The vinculum (overbar) is used in naming the elements of a set; for example, ``$\overline{i}$" for the singleton set $\{ i \}$ and ``$\overline{ij}$" for the set $\{i, j \}$.
+The vinculum (overbar) is used in naming the elements of a set; for example, ``$\overline{i}$" for the singleton set $\{ i \}$ and ``$\overline{ik}$" for the set $\{i, k \}$.
 For any subset $T\subseteq \mathbb{N}$, let $|T|$ denote its cardinality.